Jaguars–Texans rivalry

 The Jaguars–Texans rivalry is a National Football League (NFL) rivalry between the Jacksonville Jaguars and the Houston Texans.

 Having begun play in 1995 and 2002, the Jaguars and Texans are among two of the most recently established franchises in the NFL, originating in the 2000s.
 The Texans specifically became the 32nd NFL franchise, leading the NFL to realign its divisions to create eight divisions of four teams.
 The Jaguars were moved from the AFC Central to the newly formed AFC South, which the Texans were also placed into.
 Since then, they have competed as division rivals.

 The Texans lead the overall series, 32–16.
 The two teams have not met in the playoffs.

 2000s

 The 2000s proved to be an even decade for the rivalry, with both teams winning eight games against the other.
-Three of the first four games played between the two teams were close affairs; the exception, a 27–0 Jaguars blowout win was the first shutouts suffered by the Texans in their franchise history.
+Three of the first four games played between the two teams were close affairs; the exception, a 27–0 Jaguars blowout win was the first shutout suffered by the Texans in their franchise history.

 The first match between the two teams occurred in Jacksonville on October 27, 2002.
 The Texans won the game 21–19 as Kris Brown kicked a game-winning field goal with 54 seconds left to help Houston earn its first away victory in franchise history.

 In 2008, the Jaguars defeated the Texans in an overtime match.
 David Garrard, the Jaguars' starting quarterback for much of the rivalry during the late 2000s, helped Jacksonville set up a game winning field-goal.
 Josh Scobee would deliver the kick to win 30–27.